 Instructions

-- Chop the chocolate and add to a heatproof bowl.
-Place on a pot with simmering water and melt the chocolate.
-Set aside and let cool down to room temperature.
+4. Chop the couverture chocolate for the buttercream and place it in a heatproof bowl.
+Place the bowl on top of a saucepan with simmering water (it should not touch the water) and slowly melt the chocolate.
+Set aside and let to cool down to room temperature.

-- Add the butter to a large bowl and beat on high speed until light and fluffy.
-Add cocoa powder, confectioner’s sugar and salt and beat on low speed first and then on high speed until well combined.
-Add vanilla extract, heavy cream and cooled chocolate and beat until well combined – for about 5 minutes.
-The frosting should be pale and fluffy.
+5. Add the butter to a large bowl and mix on high speed until light and fluffy.
+Add the cocoa, confectioners’ sugar, and salt and mix for several minutes, first on low speed and then on high speed.
+Next, add the vanilla extract, heavy cream, and the cooled chocolate (sauce) and mix for about 6-8 minutes – the buttercream should look light and fluffy.

 Notes